 Student data privacy protections

 Apple products and services for education are built with the same integrated approach to privacy that is fundamental to the design of all Apple hardware, software, and services.
 We don't build profiles of students based on their online behavior, and we will never sell student information for any purpose.
-We use local processing whenever possible, we use the minimal amount of data needed to enable our features and services, and we provide transparency and control over how information is shared.
+We use local processing whenever possible, and we use the minimal amount of data needed to enable our features and services.
+We provide transparency and control over how information is shared.

 For example, when students see QuickType suggestions while typing a message to their teacher, this is enabled by on-device intelligence, and no data needs to be sent to our servers.
 When a teacher views a student screen in the Classroom app, or when a student completes an assignment with progress reporting in Schoolwork, the student sees a notification at the top of their screen to ensure transparency.
 And when students use their Managed Apple IDs to collaborate on Pages, Numbers, or Keynote documents, they can only work together with other users in their school.

-The Managed Apple IDs that students use at school to sign in to their devices, access learning materials, and use key iCloud services are specifically designed to protect student privacy, including limitations on purchasing and communications.
-Individual App Store, iBooks Store, iTunes, and Apple Music purchases are disabled, and learning materials and apps are distributed by the school.
-The school owns and controls student information, and can choose to enable or disable services such as iMessage, FaceTime, or student progress recording with the Schoolwork app.
+The Managed Apple IDs that students use at school to sign in to their devices, access learning materials, and use iCloud services are specifically designed to protect student privacy, including limitations on purchasing and communications.
+Individual App Store, Apple Books, Apple TV, Apple Podcasts, and Apple Music purchases are disabled, and learning materials and apps are distributed by the school.
+The school owns and controls student information, and can choose to enable or disable services such as Messages, FaceTime, or the Student Progress feature with Schoolwork.